 The year, 2003, marked the big break-through of vaporizers into the world market place with the creation of the Ruyan (RY4) vaporizer by Chinese inventor, Hon Lik.
 The Beijing native, Mr. Lik was the first to suggest vaping as an alternative to smoking; it caused quite a debate when he explained that his invention was in direct response to his father’s death from lung cancer.
 The RY4

 later rose to prominence when it was introduced in Europe in 2006, and that same year, the United States finally loosened its reigns and allowed vaporizers to finally be introduced to its citizens.
+From that time companies started producing Vaporizers, these companies started to flourish at a tremendous rate, that ultimately started needing ERP Software, for managing these companies effectively.

 By the year 2007, portable dry herbal vaporizers, desktop units, and vape pens began to catch fire in the marketplace.
 The demand for these smoke-free devices led to the rise of a variety of competitors and further improved upon units.
 In the United States, people were growing more and more health conscious every year and this led to the piqued interest in vaporizers, and people strongly desiring to quit smoking while still reaping the health benefits of cannabis use.
 Sadly, the FDA continued its futile quest to stifle the growth of the vaporizer industry by seizing imported products from China in 2009 and issuing public warnings not to vape.